BGGremlin-Group/IR-wear-Project-/Pattern_Gen/README.md

 ---

 ## License
-This bundle is provided as-is for coursework and creative experimentation.
+MIT
+These are provided as-is